Reputation and Impact in Academic Careers: Discussion

 \section{Discussion}

-Social networks in science are characterized by heterogeneous structure \cite{StructuralHoles} that provides opportunities for intellectual and social capital investment at the individual level \cite{socialcapital} and in turn influence a scientist's research strategy \cite{NetworkTiesReputation}.
-Identifying patterns of career growth is becoming increasingly important, largely due to the emergence of quantitative evaluation processes, many of which oversimplify and discount the complex social processes in science.
-Recently there have been efforts to develop quantitative models of career development.
-However, difficulties in accounting for both non-linearity and non-stationarity in career metrics coupled with statistical bias arising from age cohort mixing highlight the case for caution in the development of predictive models \cite{Caution1,Predictability2}.
-Nevertheless, without a better quantitative understanding of the institutional features and scientific norms that affect scientific careers along the variable path from apprentice to group leader and mentor, there is a possibility to misuse career metrics.
+Social networks in science are characterized by heterogeneous structure \cite{StructuralHoles} that provides opportunities for intellectual and social capital investment \cite{socialcapital} and influences scientists' research strategies \cite{NetworkTiesReputation}.
+Identifying patterns of career growth is becoming increasingly important, largely due to the widespread emergence of quantitative evaluation processes and recent efforts to develop quantitative models of career development.
+However, difficulties in accounting for complex social mechanisms, in addition to non-linearities and non-stationarities in the career growth process, highlight the case for caution in the development of predictive career models \cite{Caution1,Predictability2}.
+Without a better understanding of the institutional features and scientific norms that affect scientific careers, along the variable path from apprentice to group leader and mentor, there is a possibility to misuse quantitative career metrics in the career evaluation process.

-Toward the greater goal for better understanding career growth and quantitative career evaluation, we have analyzed the effect of reputation on the micro-level processes underlying the dynamics of a scientist's research impact.
-We used a regression model for the citation rate $\Delta c_{i,p}$ which accounts for the role of publication impact via the scaling parameter $\pi$, the role of knowledge obsolescence over time via the exponential time scale parameter $\overline \tau$, and the role of author reputation via the scaling parameter $\rho$.
-By analyzing the variation of $\rho$ and $\pi$ for publications above and below a citation threshold $c_{\times}$ we identify the advantageous role that author reputation plays in the citation dynamics of new publications.
+Toward the goal of better understanding career growth, with potential policy implications for the quantitative career evaluation process, we have analyzed the effect of reputation on the micro-level processes underlying the dynamics of a scientist's research impact.
+We used a regression model for the citation rate $\Delta c_{i,p}$ which accounts for the role of publication impact ($\pi$), the role of knowledge obsolescence ($\overline \tau$), and the role of author reputation ($\rho$).
+Interestingly, we find that the reputation parameter $\rho(c \geq c_{\times}) \approx 0$, meaning that in the long run the reputation effect makes a negligible contribution to the citation rate of papers with large $c_{p}$.
+However, we identify caveats concerning the way publications can become highly cited.
+By analyzing the variation of $\rho$ and $\pi$ for publications above and below a citation threshold $c_{\times}$ we identify the advantageous role that author reputation plays in the citation dynamics of new publications, finding that future publications can gain roughly a 66\% increase in $\Delta c$ for each tenfold increase in reputation $C_{i}$.
+We note that it is also likely that both institutional affiliation and journal reputation also play a role in the citation dynamics, however disentangling the interaction between the multiple reputation sources will likely be challenging and remains an open avenue for investigation.